MewsSystems/developers/jobs/SRE/Readme.md

 All my tought process, findings and conclusions can be found in the notebook output.

+I have included the notebook output (code, findings, analysis) in the `out/` folder, both in HTML and PDF format.
+This way you don't have to install anything to read and browse it.

+I have also included a minimal script to do this task in `task.py`, but I would invite you to look instead at the analysis I have in the notebook output.
+The script just solves the task without any explaination.

 ### Requirements

 To run my code, the following will be necessary on your system: